chef-boneyard/chef-web-docs-2016/includes_resources_common/includes_resources_common_windows_security_acl.rst

 ..
 The contents of this file are included in multiple topics.
 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-The ``rights`` attribute can be used in a recipe to manage access control lists (ACLs), which allow permissions to be given to multiple users and groups.
-The syntax for the ``rights`` attribute is as follows:
+The ``rights`` property can be used in a recipe to manage access control lists (ACLs), which allow permissions to be given to multiple users and groups.
+The syntax for the ``rights`` property is as follows:

 .. code-block:: ruby